Get Adobe Flash player

 Jr.'s letter from Fallujah, Published in Newsweek Magazine.
 This letter from Fallujah was sent home in October of 2004.
 'Then I heard the voice fo the Lord saying, "Whom shall I send?
 And who will go for us?"
 And I said, "Here am I. Send me".'
 Isaiah 6:8 -Oorah, Mike Sr.

 A Tribute to Cpl.
 Jonathon Benson, who gave his life for our Country and our Freedom.
-Rest In Peace Soldier, We will never Forget!
+Rest In Peace Marine, We will never Forget!

 Extended Current Events Menu.